janimattiellonen/discgolf-diary/Tali playbook 2019.md

 ## Hole 13: 127m, par 3

-Tee shot: If no head wind, then Valkyrie on the left side, falt or very slight anhyzer.
+Tee shot: old beat-up white sidewinder in slight hyzer; it will flip over and turn to right.
+If very heave head wind, teebird.

 ## Hole 14: 131m, par 3